 Careers Representing Absolute Necessities

 Certainly healthcare careers are the first to come to mind.
 But I think that’s a mixed bag.
 In a severe recession, when the number of people with health insurance will plummet, it’s likely that the number of medical tests ordered will decline.
 That could lead to layoffs for medical technicians.
 Nurses however are likely to be completely safe.
-Nurses are really the foundation of the entire health care industry, and can always find work somewhere.
+If you learn about being a registered nurse, you will find that nurses are really the foundation of the entire healthcare industry, and can always find work somewhere.

 I think it’s also safe to say that care providers will also continue to be in demand.
 As the population ages, there are many millions of people who will continue to need direct care.
 Since the field is open-ended, the possibility to find some kind of work in this area is an odds-on bet.
 At a minimum, in a deep depression, it should even be possible to find work in exchange for room and board and some pocket money.